-Insulin Type Onset Peak/ Duration Indications for Adjustment Therapeutic Considerations Rapid-Acting Lispro U- 100, U-200 (Humalog) Aspart (NovoRapid) Glulisine (Apidra) Aspart (Fiasp) 2-15 minutes 1-2 hours/ 3-5 hours 2 hr post-meal and/or pre-meal blood sugars (lunch, dinner) are either elevated or hypoglycemia occurs For current basal insulin users, maintain the basal dose and add bolus insulin with each meal at a dose equivalent to 10% of the basal dose.
+Insulin Type Onset Peak/ Duration Indications for Adjustment Therapeutic Considerations Rapid-Acting Lispro U-100, U-200 (Humalog) Biosimilar Lispro (Admelog) Aspart (NovoRapid) Biosimilar Aspart (Trurapi, Kirsty) Ultra-fast Aspart (Fiasp) Glulisine (Apidra) 2-15 minutes 1-2 hours/ 3-5 hours 2 hr post-meal and/or pre-meal blood sugars (lunch, dinner) are either elevated or hypoglycemia occurs For current basal insulin users, maintain the basal dose and add bolus insulin with each meal at a dose equivalent to 10% of the basal dose.
 For example, if the patient is on 50 units of basal insulin, add 5 units of bolus insulin with each meal.
-For new insulin users starting a full Basal + Bolus regimen, calculate Total Daily Insulin dose (TDI) as 0.3 to 0.5 units/kg, then distribute as follows: - 40% of TDI dose as basal insulin (Lantus, Levemir, ToujeoTM, Humulin N, Novolin ge NPH) at bedtime. - 20% of TDI dose as prandial (bolus) insulin prior to each meal.
-Patients should eat within 0-15 minutes after injection In certain circumstances injecting shortly after eating is appropriate e.g. GI disturbance resulting in early satiety, vomiting etc. For Patients on MDI (multiple daily injections) using a rapid-acting insulin it is recommended that they selfmonitor blood glucose (SMBG) at least QID for safe titration of doses Humalog 200 must only be used in the pre-filled pen.
-It must not be drawn up in a syringe Fiasp is best injected 2 minutes before and up to 20 minutes after a meal.
-It may not be best in people with delayed gastric emptying & has not been studied in pregnancy
+For new insulin users starting a full Basal + Bolus regimen, calculate Total Daily Insulin dose (TDI) as 0.3 to 0.5 units/kg, then distribute as follows: - 40% of TDI dose as basal insulin (Glargine, Detemir, Degludec, Humulin N, Novolin ge NPH) at bedtime.
+20% of TDI dose as prandial (bolus rapidacting) insulin prior to each meal.
+Patients should eat within 0-15 minutes after injection In certain circumstances injecting shortly after eating is appropriate e.g. GI disturbance resulting in early satiety, vomiting etc. For Patients on MDI (multiple daily injections) using a rapid-acting insulin it is recommended that they self-monitor blood glucose (SMBG) at least QID or use isCGM for safe titration of doses Fiasp is best injected 2 minutes before and up to 20 minutes after a meal.
+It may not be best in people with delayed gastric emptying & has not been studied in pregnancy As of Dec, Dec, 2023 Ontarians receiving coverage under the ODB program for Novorapid and Humalog will be required to transition to the biosimilar versions as part of Ontario's "Safe use of Biosimilars" program

-Insulin Type Onset Peak/ Duration Indications for Adjustment Therapeutic Considerations Short-Acting Humulin R Novolin Toronto 30 minutes 2-3 hrs/6.5 hours Pre-meal blood sugars (lunch, supper) and/or bedtime are elevated or hypoglycemia occurs Same initiation recommendations as rapid-acting insulin (see above) Rapid-acting insulin usually preferable to short-acting due to better post-prandial glycemic control and lower risk for hypoglycemia Patients should inject insulin 30 minutes prior to eating For Patients on MDI (multiple daily injections) using a short-acting insulin it is recommended that they SMBG at least QID for safe titration of doses Intermediate-Acting Humulin N Novolin NPH 1-3 hours 5-8 hours/up to 18hours Increase evening dose if high fasting blood sugar (if rebound hyperglycemia has been eliminated) Decrease dose if hypoglycemia (recommend CBG testing in the night to rule out nocturnal hypoglycemia) Increase or decrease morning dose if 5-8 hour pre-meal blood sugars are out of target To be injected once to twice daily in the morning and/or before bed Start at 10u daily or 0.2u/kg Long-acting basal insulins are typically preferred due to longer action profile and lower risk for hypoglycemia but intermediateacting may be appropriate in some cases e.g., affordability/, glycemic management of hyperglycemia due to steroid therapy etc. Must be adequately re-suspended before injecting Recommended for Patients to SMBG OD-BID for safe titration of doses
+Insulin Type Onset Peak/ Duration Indications for Adjustment Therapeutic Considerations Short-Acting Humulin R Novolin Toronto 30 minutes 2-3 hrs/6.5 hours Pre-meal blood sugars (lunch, supper) and/or bedtime are elevated or hypoglycemia occurs Same initiation recommendations as rapidacting insulin (see above) Rapid-acting insulin usually preferable to short-acting due to better post-prandial glycemic control and lower risk for hypoglycemia Patients should inject insulin 30 minutes prior to eating For Patients on MDI (multiple daily injections) using a short-acting insulin it is recommended that they SMBG at least QID for safe titration of doses Intermediate-Acting • Humulin N • Novolin NPH 1-3 hours 5-8 hours/up to 18hours Increase evening dose if high fasting blood sugar (if rebound hyperglycemia has been eliminated) Decrease dose if hypoglycemia (recommend CBG testing in the night to rule out nocturnal hypoglycemia) Increase or decrease morning dose if 5-8 hour premeal blood sugars are out of target To be injected once to twice daily in the morning and/or before bed Start at 10u daily or 0.2u/kg Long-acting basal insulins are typically preferred due to longer action profile and lower risk for hypoglycemia but intermediate-acting may be appropriate in some cases e.g., affordability/, glycemic management of hyperglycemia due to steroid therapy etc. Must be adequately re-suspended before injecting Recommended for Patients to SMBG OD-BID for safe titration of doses